 Rank4 – May re-roll your initiative score at the start of a battle and any failed initiative test at any time, only using the second roll if you so desire

-Rank1 – Can ride most normal mounts in combat (including directing mounts attacks)
+Rank1 – Can ride normal mounts up to Threat Rating 2 in combat (including directing mounts attacks)

-Rank2 – Can ride most normal & exotic mounts in combat (including directing mounts attacks)
+Rank2 – Can ride normal & exotic mounts up to Threat Rating 3 in combat (including directing mounts attacks)

-Rank3 – Can ride most normal, exotic, & flying mounts (including directing mounts attacks)
+Rank3 – Can ride normal, exotic, & flying mounts up to Threat Rating 4 in combat (including directing mounts attacks)

-Rank4 – Can ride most normal, exotic, flying, & special mounts (including directing mounts attacks)
+Rank5 – Can ride normal, exotic, flying, & special mounts up to Threat Rating 7 in combat (including directing mounts attacks)

 A non-lethal approach to combat allows the those trained in its methods to pull back on blows that would otherwise be lethal to their victims.
 This is especially useful to those who abhor killing or to those who simply wish to capture an enemy alive.